PA-GAGNAIRE/HotRec/README.md

 `bash build_run_dir.sh 4 genetic_map_large_scale_hotspot_4.txt`

-The sript prepares a directory with 3 subfolders:
+The sript prepares a directory named `Replicate_Run_4` with 3 subfolders:

 `/RUN_LD/` Contains the scripts necessary for each of the 12 tested conditions.
 Used as temporary, can be deleted when finished.